 The other wonderful thing about a DAF is you can gift your appreciated stock directly into the fund and avoid the capital gains tax on the stock.
 This is the only "double-dip" that’s allowed in the tax code: You get the charitable deduction on the gift, and you avoid the capital gains tax on the stock that is gifted.

 An additional benefit of a DAF is that charitable contributions reduce ordinary income taxes first, before they reduce the lower capital gains taxes (click here for more about the interaction between ordinary income and capital gains taxes).
 This means that if your charitable deductions wipe out all of your ordinary income for that year, $78,850 of your capital gain will be taxed at 0% federal rates.
 Plus, anything above that threshold can also benefit by moving down into a lower tax bracket.
 For an illustration of what this type of planning looks like and the amount of taxes you can save, you can download this scenario to see for yourself.

 Another thing to be mindful of is the breakpoint from the 15% to the 20% capital gains tax, which is currently $488,850 in 2019.
 If you are planning to realize, say, $1M of capital gains, it could make a lot of sense to straddle between the two years to expose as much of the gain to the 15% bracket as possible.

 This post just scratches the surface of the financial planning opportunities that become available to you when a company goes IPO.
 A windfall like this doesn’t come along too often, so if you think you need more guidance than whatever advice you randomly found on google (like this post!), feel free to schedule an introductory phone call.
-We’ve designed a no-cost, no-obligation process to help you make an informed and educated decision about working together.
+If you have more than $500,000 of investible assets and are looking for both investment management and financial planning, we’ve designed a no-cost, no-obligation process to help us make an informed and educated decision about working together.